Skip to content Skip to footer navigation

 TVs are required by law to meet a minimum level of energy efficiency and to display their energy rating label in stores.
 The more stars a TV has, the more energy efficient it is.

-But beware: you can't use the number of stars to compare different-sized TVs, because the size of the TV is used proportionally to calculate how many stars it gets.
+But beware: you can't use the number of stars to compare different-sized TVs, because the size of the TV is taken into account to calculate how many stars it gets.
 So a 65-inch TV may have the same number of stars as a 32-inch model, even though it uses more energy.

 The average home is expected to have over 33 connected devices by the year 2025, so the running costs can really stack up.